Kettering Grammar School: Space research

 In the 1960s, Geoffrey Perry, head of the school Physics department experimented with using satellite signals and the Doppler effect as an aid to teaching.
-The activity soon grew into regular monitoring of Soviet launched satellites and expanded into an international collaboration that became known as the Kettering Group.
+The activity soon grew into regular monitoring of Soviet-launched satellites and expanded into an international collaboration that became known as the Kettering Group.
 The group was headed by Perry, who by then had become Head of Science Teaching.
-On the technical front Perry was partnered by the head of the Chemistry department, Derek Slater - a Radio Amateur, G3FOZ.
+On the technical front Perry was partnered by the head of the chemistry department, Derek Slater – a Radio Amateur, G3FOZ.

-The activities of Perry and his team created considerable interest: an article which had been published in Aviation Week magazine in 1957 had revealed that the U.S. had been tracking Russian missile launches from advanced long-range radar units in Turkey.
+The activities of Perry and his team created considerable interest: an article which had been published in Aviation Week magazine in 1957 revealed that the U.S. had been tracking Russian missile launches from advanced long-range radar units in Turkey.
 The article caused a furore, with President Dwight D. Eisenhower's special assistant for National Security Affairs, Robert Cutler, referring to the article as "treasonable".
-It was claimed that the story started out with Perry and his students and that Perry had advised a writer at the magazine that a radar in Turkey was doing important space intel tracking, so the writer dug deeper into the story.
+It was claimed that the story started with Perry and his students and that Perry had advised a writer at the magazine that a radar in Turkey was doing important space intel tracking, so the writer dug deeper into the story.
+A Kettering contribution to the 1957 story would not have been possible at the time because the tracking team was not formed until 1964 and its analyses of the Soviet space programme only started to appear a couple years later.

 In 1966 the project went international when Swedish student Sven Grahn contacted the group with a recording of the signals from Kosmos 104.
 The same year it discovered Soviet launches from Plesetsk Cosmodrome, officially unacknowledged until 1983.

 In 1969, a group used simple radio equipment to monitor the Apollo 11 mission and calculated its orbits.
 According to the group, in December 1972 a member "pick[ed] up Apollo 17 on its way to the Moon".

-In 1973 the group tracked Skylab and in July 1975, the team supported ITN in their coverage of the Soyuz - Apollo link up which took place 140 miles over Bognor Regis on 17 July 1975.
+In 1973 the group tracked Skylab and in July 1975, the team supported ITN in their coverage of the Soyuz – Apollo link up which took place 140 miles over Bognor Regis on 17 July 1975.

 In 1978 the group predicted the crash of Kosmos 954 spacecraft.

 In May 1985, Geoffrey Perry talked about the project in the Radio 4 programme The Kettering Project.
 In March 1987, Channel 4 featured the Group in the programme Sputniks, Bleeps & Mr Perry.

 Pictures of the school's space tracking team, originally published in The Times newspaper, would later find their way onto record covers of The Wonder Stuff for their album, Construction for the Modern Idiot.